Ithil-protocol/docs/docs/tos.md

 "Third-Party Costs" means any costs, fees, or expenses that are charged by third parties, including, for example, the Ethereum blockchain network or other blockchains gas costs, fees related to Third-Party Services, etc.

-"Third-Party Services" means any software, services, items, and solutions that are not provided by Ithil, such as, for example, software wallets, analytic tools, blockchain smart-contracts (including automated market-making (AMM) protocols and decentralized exchange smart-contract systems), as well as third-party mining and yield farming pools and initiatives.
+"Third-Party Services" means any software, services, items, and solutions that are not provided by Ithil, such as, for example, software wallets, analytic tools, blockchain smart-contracts (including automated market-making (AMM) protocols and decentralised exchange smart-contract systems), as well as third-party mining and yield farming pools and initiatives.

 "User-Generated Content" means any information, materials, or content posted, created, or furnished by the users of the Platform or any person other than Ithil, including through the Platform.